Welcome to the homepage for the Portsmouth Environmental Monitoring program.

 In response to community concerns, DOE deployed an elite team of certified health physicists from DOE’s National Laboratories and the National Nuclear Security Administration to conduct the investigation at Zahn’s Corner Middle School, accompanied by representatives of the Ohio Department of Health and interested members of the Piketon community.
 The team of radiation safety experts collected 44 surface samples over the Memorial Day weekend, including specific areas requested by the community to be tested.
 Air samples also were collected from both inside and outside the school.

 Results from sample analyses conducted by experts at Savannah River National Laboratory show no radioactivity detected above naturally occurring levels, and no cause for public health concern.
-There is no public health or safety risk from radioactive material preventing Zahn’s Corner Middle School from opening this fall.
+There is no public health or safety risk from radioactive material preventing Zahn’s Corner Middle School from re-opening.
 The Department at each step conducted its investigation in a thorough and transparent process.
 Its experts, who conduct radiological investigations around the world, employed proven industry standards in gathering and analyzing the samples.
 DOE is committed to the safety, health and protection of its workforce, the general public and the environment at all of its sites.

 Additionally, the Department has committed to fund an independent third-party assessment for the Pike County community to include additional sampling and analysis in a scientifically sound and disciplined manner to address community concerns.

-For further information, please follow the updated links below.
+For further information, see below.

 Community Information Sessions